fastlane/fastlane/README.md

 ```
 cd countdown
-rake bootstrap
+[sudo] rake bootstrap
 ```

-Before working on something, make sure to have pulled the latest changes
+If you don't use [rbenv](https://github.com/sstephenson/rbenv) or [rvm](https://rvm.io/) you might need to run `sudo rake bootstrap` to not run into a permission error.

+Before working on something, make sure to have pulled the latest changes.
 To pull the changes of all repos, go to the `countdown` directory and run

 ```
 rake pull